ShiVa TejO

 Spiritual Journey

-Over the years, I experienced periods of deep inner change that altered the way I perceived myself and the world around me.
+Over the years, I have experienced periods of deep inner change that have altered how I perceive myself and the world around me.
 Many of these shifts came gradually through consistent practice, self-inquiry, and exposure to different spiritual teachings and methods.
+As the inner consciousess changed, the outer perception of reality changed along with it.

 Who is your author?

-I come from a middle-class Indian background and spent close to nineteen years working in the IT industry as a consultant.
-My life was fairly conventional—focused on education, career, responsibilities, and building stability like many others from working-class families.
+I come from an Indian background and spent close to nineteen years working as a technology consultant.
+My life was fairly conventional—focused on education, career, responsibilities, and building stability like everyone else.
+While I laid out a plan to marry in my late 20s, have kids, and build a family, the universe had something entirely different planned for me.

-Over the years, I explored meditation, yogic practices, and different systems of spiritual understanding while continuing to work within the demands of modern corporate life.
-As my perspective and inner experiences evolved, my relationship with work and everyday life also began to change.
-Eventually, I reached a point where continuing in the corporate environment no longer felt aligned with the direction my life was naturally moving toward.
+Over the years, I explored different meditation paths and systems of spiritual understanding while continuing to work within the demands of modern corporate life.
+As my perspective and inner experiences changed, my relationship with work and everyday life also changed.
+Eventually, I reached a point where continuing in the corporate environment no longer felt aligned with the direction my life was naturally moving.

 The journey of a thousand miles begins with a single step.